KD-lab-Open-Source/Perimeter/README.md

 ## Repository contents

 * Source/ - Contains source code for the game and tools, most folders purpose can be guessed but some noteworthy:
-  * Configurator - _Unknown_ - GUI utility distributed with game that allows players to change language and other settings.
-  * EasyMap - _Unknown_ - Some kind of map demo.
-  * EFFECTTOOL - _Unknown_ - Seems to be a tool for editing effects
   * Exodus - _Working_ - Contains helper code and libraries for porting game outside Windows/DirectX
     (unrelated to game Exodus faction)
   * Game/ - _Working_ - Contains entry point for game in Runtime.cpp and other game related code.